StevenNaliwajka/TVWS/README.md

 ## RUNNING - WINDOWS:
 - Double click "setup.bat" to setup the project
+  - This will create "Data/","Config/", and prepare ".venv"
 - "Data/" folder should be populated with data.
+  - No smart logic built into data processing yet.
+-
 - Update "Codebase/MetaData/metadata_object.py"
+  -